-Warren R. “Chip” Fagadau, M.D., and Thomas P. Hawk, M.D. are experienced, board-certified ophthalmologists who have trained extensively in laser vision correction procedures.
+Warren R. “Chip” Fagadau, M.D., and Israel M. Ackerman, M.D. are experienced, board-certified ophthalmologists who have trained extensively in laser vision correction procedures.
 They offer a private practice setting where the entire staff is dedicated to providing you with specialized care throughout the refractive surgery process.
-From the initial comprehensive examination through the post operative examination, Dr. Fagadau or Dr. Hawk, assisted by a certified ophthalmic technician, will be present before, during and after your procedure.
+From the initial comprehensive examination through the post operative examination, Dr. Fagadau or Dr. Ackerman, assisted by a certified ophthalmic technician, will be present before, during and after your procedure.

 How Do You Know If LASIK Is Right For You?
 Click Here for LASIK Self Test

 The key to a successful safe surgery in any field of medicine is an informed patient, with realistic expectations and a skilled experienced surgeon.
 That is why it is so important to choose a surgeon who will do a thorough examination to determine whether you are a good candidate.
 Individuals who have severe dry eyes, certain corneal disorders and other eye conditions should not undergo LASIK surgery.
 If Dr. Fagadau & Dr. Hawk determine that LASIK does not fit either your life style or individual needs they can guide you toward an alternative that will be right for you.